dottxt-ai/outlines/docs/reference/models/transformers.md

 !!!
 Installation

-    You need to install the `transformer`, `datasets` and `torch` libraries to be able to use these models in Outlines:
+    You need to install the `transformer`, `datasets` and `torch` libraries to be able to use these models in Outlines, or alternatively:

     ```bash
-    pip install torch transformers datasets
+    pip install "outlines[transformers]"
     ```